Lukas-Straube/NEON_Internship_Public/GEE_Nightmare/README.md

 Once you have joined the group you will have access to the AOP repo with in GEE, it is under the asset tab and should read "project/neon"
 This will allow you to have access to any data that we upload to GEE.
 There will be a more data in the future but for now it will only be 5Tb.

 The next few steps will be for people with access to the TERA-OS (Dell PC) and who want to start data transfers for site projects.
-With everything above the line in the middle of the chart being a one time set up.
-The creation of the virtual enviroment as well as the installation and updating of the GEE-API
+With everything above the line in the middle of the chart being a onetime set up.
+The creation of the virtual environment as well as the installation and updating of the GEE-API

 ![alt text](https://github.com/Lukas-Straube/NEON_Internship_Public/blob/master/Yellowstone/Images/Uploading%20data%20to%20GEE.png)
 ---
-### Points of intrest:
+### Points of interest:
 ---
 * [Manifest Creation edits](https://github.com/Lukas-Straube/NEON_Internship_Public/blob/master/GEE_Nightmare/README.md#manifest-creation-edits)
 * [XML file](https://github.com/Lukas-Straube/NEON_Internship_Public/blob/master/GEE_Nightmare/README.md#xml-file)